TomStuart92/transferLearning/README.md

 An academic discussion of transfer learning can be found here: [link](https://arxiv.org/pdf/1310.1531v1.pdf).

-The repository is divided into two folders, tensorflow and server.
+The repository is divided into five folders.

 - **tensorflow**: contains the files needed to retrain the InceptionV3 model to categorise an arbitrary data set.
 - **server**: contains a basic python flask server which supports drop and drag serving of the model created by the tensorflow library.
+- **keras**: another retraining implementation written in Keras.
+This allows us to convert it to a coreML model for iOS.
+- **converter**: a simple converter to take a keras model and weights and return a coreML model.
+- **app**: a simple iOS app to use the coreML model outputted from the converter

-Both folders contain Dockerfiles to allow reproducible deployment on local and remote systems.
+All folders, except the app contain Dockerfiles to allow reproducible deployment on local and remote systems.

 ## Tensorflow